highfidelity/hifi-content/marketplaceItems/avatarCustomization101/README.md

 ![Blendshape screenshot in .fst file](githubResources/flowJoints.png) You can specify flow joints in Maya or Blender.

-The joints need to be named for the flow.js to recognize.
+The joints need to be named for flow.js to recognize.

 #### Hello World Material: How to get Materials working on your avatar manually